SauceMcFloss/F.R.E.D./Code/ArduinoSource/Test/Test.md

 * Print Out Should Attempt To Connect Then Print The WiFi Information

 ## ServerTest.ino //Requires Arduino IDE and Putty
+**Do Not Run Before WifiTest.ino
-* * With Arduino Uno Wifi Rev 2 plugged In to pc
+* With Arduino Uno Wifi Rev 2 plugged In to pc
 * Open WifiTest.ino
 * Attatch The secret.h File
 * Upload To Board